Breathe through your nose at night—> tape your mouth

 “Therefore, the diabetic subjects examined have a loss of the parasympathetic tone during nighttime and hence a marked prevalence in sympathetic tone both during day and night without day-night changes in sympathovagal balance.” - Bernardi et al. (1992)

 Yes, it sounds, and definitely looks, ridiculous to tape your mouth shut at night!
-But, this might be the single most important thing you can do for your health.
-Taping your mouth at night will result in deeper sleep, more energy and focus during the day, less snoring, and will reduce dry mouth and bad breath in the morning.
+But, taping will result in deeper sleep, more energy and focus during the day, less snoring, and will reduce dry mouth and bad breath in the morning.
 You might also see dramatic improvements in your morning blood sugars from this one simple change.
 Try it for a few nights and see how you feel!

 Practice Principle 2